Community Pediatric Asthma Service

 When you arrive

-• Talk to the adults or camp doctor/nurse about your asthma and medicines.
-Explain your asthma medicine to them and show them how your inhaler works
+• Talk to the adults or camp doctor/nurse about your asthma.Show them your asthma medicine and inhaler

 • Give them your Asthma Action Plan and Me & My Asthma Information card